demar27/IDM-Premium/README.md

 ##Download selected files with one click

 When several links are selected with a mouse in a browser, IDM will show "Download with IDM" button.
-You can also minimize this button in "Options→General tab→Customize download panel in browsers" IDM dialog.
+You can also minimize this button in "Options→General tab→Customize download panel in browsers" IDM dialog .